2023 Most Popular Natural Resources & Conservation Master's Degree Schools in California

 The following schools top our list of the Most Popular Natural Resources & Conservation Master's Degree Colleges.

-Our 2023 rankings named University of California - Santa Barbara the most popular school in California for natural resources and conservation students working on their master’s degree.
-Located in the midsize suburb of Santa Barbara, UCSB is a public college with a fairly large student population.
+Our analysis found University of California - Santa Barbara to be the most popular school for natural resources and conservation students who want to pursue a master’s degree in California.
+Located in the midsize suburb of Santa Barbara, UCSB is a public college with a very large student population.

 Women make up 60% of the natural resources and conservation majors at the school.

-The in-demand master’s degree programs at University of California - Berkeley helped the school earn the #2 place on this year’s ranking of the most popular natural resources and conservation schools in California.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a fairly large student population.
+A rank of #2 on this year’s list means University of California - Berkeley is a great place for natural resources and conservation students working on their master’s degree.
+Located in the city of Berkeley, UC Berkeley is a public school with a very large student population.

 About 70% of the students majoring in natural resources and conservation at the school are women while 30% are male.